sroarty/COSC310_Team15/README.md

 **Breakdown of how a conversation is outlined:** https://github.com/sroarty/COSC310_Team15/blob/main/outline.pdf

-# Updates from Assignment 3
+# Updates for Assignment 3
 ## List of features implemented
 - An extra topic.
 - 5 reasonable responses (when the user enters something outside the two topics).